HCI-Tech-Lab/EStatiG/README.md

 This is the repository that contains source code for the EStatiG website.

-If you find PiMForce useful for your work please cite:
+If you find EStatiG useful for your work please cite:

 @article{10.1145/3678567,
 author = {Vanichvoranun, Nicha and Lee, Hojeong and Kim, Seoyeon and Yoon, Sang Ho},